T-BUG9/nmap_bypassIDS/README.md

 Information about filing bug reports and contributing to the Nmap project can be found in the [HACKING](HACKING) and [CONTRIBUTING.md](CONTRIBUTING.md) files.

+tipes:This is a secondary development project, and most of the features have been modified on the basis of the original nmap，add some random value to avoid detective,If infringement is involved, please contact the author to delete